jbuckman/academic-kickstart/content/post/tensorflow-the-confusing-parts-1.md

 ```
 {[2]-->[+]<--[3]}

 Now we’re talking - that’s a bona-fide computational graph we got there!
-Notice that the ```python +` operation is overloaded in Tensorflow, so adding two tensors together adds a node to the graph, even though it doesn’t seem like a Tensorflow operation on the surface.
+Notice that the `+` operation is overloaded in Tensorflow, so adding two tensors together adds a node to the graph, even though it doesn’t seem like a Tensorflow operation on the surface.

-Okay, so ```python two_node` points to a node containing 2, ```python three_node` points to a node containing 3, and ```python sum_node` points to a node containing…```python +`?
+Okay, so `two_node` points to a node containing 2, `three_node` points to a node containing 3, and `sum_node` points to a node containing…`+`?
 What’s up with that?
 Shouldn’t it contain 5?

 As it turns out, no. Computational graphs contain only the steps of computation; they do not contain the results.
-At least….not yet!
+At least…not yet!

 ## Second Key Abstraction: The Session

 If there were March Madness for misunderstood TensorFlow abstractions, the session would be the #1 seed every year.
-It has that dubious honor due to being both unintuitively named and universally present -- nearly every Tensorflow program explicitly invokes ```python tf.Session()` at least once.
+It has that dubious honor due to being both unintuitively named and universally present -- nearly every Tensorflow program explicitly invokes `tf.Session()` at least once.

 The role of the session is to handle the memory allocation and optimization that allows us to actually perform the computations specified by a graph.
 You can think of the computation graph as a “template” for the computations we want to do: it lays out all the steps.
 In order to make use of the graph, we also need to make a session, which allows us to actually do things; for example, going through the template node-by-node to allocate a bunch of memory for storing computation outputs.
 In order to do any computation with Tensorflow, you need both a graph and a session.

 The session contains a pointer to the global graph, which is constantly updated with pointers to all nodes.
 That means it doesn’t really matter whether you create the session before or after you create the nodes. *{Footnote: In general, I prefer to make sure I already have the entire graph in place when I create a session, and I follow that paradigm in my examples here.
 But you might see it done differently in other Tensorflow code.}

-After creating your session object, you can use ```python sess.run(node)` to return the value of a node, and Tensorflow performs all computations necessary to determine that value.
+After creating your session object, you can use `sess.run(node)` to return the value of a node, and Tensorflow performs all computations necessary to determine that value.

 `
 import tensorflow as tf